Wind-Heat and Wind-Cold are names for syndromes your body often produces when you get ill with an acute disease.

 You and a friend might catch the same cold virus at the same time on the same day.
 You might produce Wind-Heat and he might produce Wind-Cold.

 If you decide that you don’t want to take medication or to suppress your body’s natural Wind-Heat reaction to the invader, then ideally this is what you might do:

-In practice, there’s a huge theory to do with the invasion of disease into your body, and what she does depends on which bit of theory you display symptoms of.
+However, there’s a huge theory to do with the invasion of disease into your body, and what your acupuncturist does depends on which bit of the theory you display symptoms of.

 I have found cupping and acupuncture often very effective.

 Typical points include Large Intestine 4 and 11, Three Heater 5, Du14, Bladder 12 (cupped) and Lung 11 (bloodlet if possible).
 Other points include Lung 10, Gallbladder 20.

 The main formula was formulated by Wu Ju Tong (1758-1836): yin qiao san